-- Improve the flow of estuaries which has been altered prioritising those with severe alterations and where sensitive habitats are. - Improve habitat degradation upon which biota depends.
+- Improve the flow of estuaries which has been altered prioritising those with severe alterations and where sensitive habitats are degraded. - Improve habitat upon which biota depends.
 Note: The extent of degradation should be mapped and reported, and the minimum percentage that should be rehabilitated also listed and the area identified, as well as the remaining area for rehabilitation.